dvdmtw98/notes/notes-vault/languages/english/comma.md

 Why, I can’t believe this!

 #### Middle of Sentence (Isolation)
-Nonessential Information - Clause, Phrase or Word
+Nonessential Information - Clause, Phrase, or Word

 Clause: Oranges, which are my favorite fruit, are the main ingredient in this recipe.
 Phrase: This restaurant has a great atmosphere.
 The food, on the other hand, is rather bland.